SJP sipp

 A SIPP is also a type of Defined Contribution (DC) based pension.

 SIPPs will not be suitable for everybody and generally only those who are fairly experienced at actively managing their investment should consider this type of investment.
+They also tend to have higher costs than a standard pension.

 The levels and bases of taxation and reliefs from taxation can change at any time and are dependent on individual circumstances.